-Lary was an infielder for 12 seasons who played for eight clubs in the major leagues from 1929 to 1940 and was part of a couple of the bigger money deals of the 1920s and 1930s, but “never quite lived up to baseball expectations,” despite posting a respectable .269 career batting average.
+Lary was an infielder for 12 seasons who played for seven clubs in the major leagues from 1929 to 1940 and was part of a couple of the bigger money deals of the 1920s and 1930s, but “never quite lived up to baseball expectations,” despite posting a respectable .269 career batting average.
 Lary stood an even 6 feet tall, with a playing weight of 165 pounds.

 Lary was born in Armona, California, about 40 miles south of Fresno, on January 28, 1906, and was given the name Lynford Hobart Lary.
 He reported his heritage as Irish, and said the family name had originally been O’Leary.
 His father, Clyde Lary, was a railroad agent and telegrapher.
 At the time of the 1910 US Census, Clyde and his wife, Rachel, lived in Kern, California, near the southern border of the Sequoia National Forest.
 Lyn may have been their only child.
 By 1920 Clyde had moved to Visalia, California, where he worked as an agent for the Southern Pacific Railroad.
 By 1930 he held the same position but had a new wife, Lois, a chiropractor.